 Determine how much you want to make on a daily, weekly or monthly basis; ideally, this should cover the operating cost of your website, together with paying you for the time you spend developing, writing and promoting content.

 You can start here with a low figure, for example, $20 a day and recalculate based on different amounts.

 Write down the amount that you want to earn on a daily, weekly or monthly basis; be realistic.

 2. Understand how much advertisers pay for a click on their ad in the niche that your website operates in

-Some keywords and the ads related to them pay much more than others, for example, insurance, online courses, health, law and other similar topics typically pay much more per click than areas like food and recipes.
+Some keywords and the ads related to them pay much more than others, for example, insurance, online courses, health, law, and other similar topics typically pay much more per click than areas like food and recipes.
 The more you get per click, the fewer visitors you need to make your income.

-Once you have some historic data in your AdSense account, you can easily find out what the average ‘cost per click’ is.
+Once you have some historical data in your AdSense account, you can easily find out what the average ‘cost per click’ is.
 If you don’t have an average cost yet, a good working amount would be 20 cents per click.

 If you do have an AdSense account, go to Google AdSense > Performance Reports and click on ‘CPC’ (cost per click).
 You’ll want to take the average CPC over a reasonable period of time.

 Get your average CPC (cost per click) from your Google AdSense account.